jgoerzen/docker-qemu-dos/README.md

 # VNC-based console

 VNC is exposed on port 5901.
 You can connect to this port.
-You will see, by default, an xterm (white) and a DOSBox terminal (black) running here, though child images may alter these defaults.
-If you do not see a DOSBox terminal, then the command `dosboxconsole` should get one for you.
+You will see, by default, an xterm (white) and a qemu terminal (black) running here, though child images may alter these defaults.

 # Included startup scripts